CLogano/CitiXplorer/README.md

 Used to generate attractions and obtain the relevant data about them.

 1. Create a new project on [Google Cloud Platform](https://console.cloud.google.com/).
-2. Enable billing on your account if needed (Free credit is offered as well).
+2. Enable billing on your account if needed (free credit is offered as well).
 3. Go to the main dashboard.
 4. Navigate to **APIs & Services** &rarr; **Enabled APIs & services**.
 5. Click on **ENABLE APIS AND SERVICES** at the top of the screen.